 Written by Ed Cook

 Trust shows up frequently as a corporate value, a desirable commodity.
-It is inscribed on our money (“In God We Trust”) and in our nation’s official motto.
+It is inscribed on the dollar (“In God We Trust”), the official motto of the US.
 But for something that is valued so highly, organizations struggle to explain what Trust is.
-They seem unclear about how to get it, how to nurture it, and how it erodes.
-They often make decisions that seem blind to the impact of Trust on their members.
+They seem unclear about how ...

 In every Joy Research interview with a CEO or senior leader, we always ask this question at the end…